OliverW10/food/README.md

 # Choppd

+## Instructions to run:

+To run this app (basic, web mode), you'll need Node.js (22+ recommended), Docker/Podman for PostgreSQL, and npm.

+- First, install dependencies with `npm i` in the project roots (frontend and backend)
+- Start the database with `podman compose -f docker-compose.yaml up -d` (or use Docker)
+- Run `npx prisma migrate dev` in `server/src/prisma/` to set up the database schema
+- Run `npm run dev` in both the `server` and `client` directories to start the backend and frontend
+- For AI use, place an open AI API key in the .env file in the server

+## What is Choppd?

 Choppd is a social media platform for people to connect over what they make and eat.

 Choppd is a full-stack food social media where users can share their food experiences, follow other users, and discover new recipes and restaurants.
 It is built with Expo/React Native for the mobile client and a tRPC backend with Prisma and Postgres.